xwqian1123/mStrain/README.md

 ```
 # Usage
 mStrain is an extensible tool that allows users to change parameters to run mStrain.<br/>
-i, o, d, t and k parameters can be changed.
+i, o, d, t and k, k_db parameters can be changed.
 ### 1.

 ### 2.